 The 14th century saw the site fall under the remit of Tsar Ivan Sratsimir’s Vidin kingdom, during which time it was enlarged and strengthened.
 Nevertheless, at the end of this century, Belogradchik Fortress was captured by the Ottomans, a move which saw the site used to suppress local uprisings and protect this corner of the Ottoman Empire.

-In the 19th century, Belogradchik Fortress continued to be used for military and defensive purposes.
+During the 19th century, Belogradchik Fortress continued to be used for military and defensive purposes.
 In 1850, Belogradchik Fortress played a sinister role in suppressing the Belogradchik uprising, it being the place where activists were decapitated.
-In 1885, it was also used in the Serb-Bulgarian War.
+In 1885, the fortress was also used in the Serb-Bulgarian War.

 Discover the best Historic Sites in Bulgaria, from Perperikon to Boyana Church and more, includes an interactive map of Bulgarian cultural landmarks and attractions.